1. Where can I get answers to questions about technology?

 The Technology Support Desk is located in Technology Center 148.
 Feel free to visit them in TC 148, call 605-626-2283 or email at email@example.com

-Yes, all full-time freshmen and sophomores are required to bring a laptop or mobile device to campus.
+Yes, all full-time students are required to bring a laptop or mobile device to campus.

 3. What kind of computer should I buy?

-NSU does not require a specific brand or type of mobile device but we do recommend Apple, Dell, Fujitsu, or Hewlett-Packard systems.
-Please visit Hardware and Software Requirements
+NSU does not require a specific brand or type of mobile device but we do recommend Apple Hewlett-Packard systems.
+Please visit our Technology Requirements page

 for more details about our recommendations.